SmartFi Trading Up 0% Over Last Week (SMTF)

-SmartFi (SMTF) traded 0% lower against the dollar during the one day period ending at 18:00 PM ET on October 21st.
-SmartFi has a market capitalization of $1.02 billion and approximately $1.68 worth of SmartFi was traded on exchanges in the last day.
-In the last seven days, SmartFi has traded up 0% against the dollar.
-One SmartFi token can now be purchased for approximately $0.0229 or 0.00000076 BTC on major cryptocurrency exchanges.
+SmartFi (SMTF) traded 0% lower against the US dollar during the 1-day period ending at 23:00 PM E.T. on October 22nd.
+SmartFi has a total market cap of $1.02 billion and approximately $1.68 worth of SmartFi was traded on exchanges in the last 24 hours.
+One SmartFi token can now be purchased for about $0.0229 or 0.00000075 BTC on popular cryptocurrency exchanges.
+In the last seven days, SmartFi has traded up 0% against the US dollar.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.